 Our work with hydrogen

-Universal Kraft works in the implementation of green efficient solutions covering the entire power production chain, and intends to be a part of the change.
+In an effort to contribute to the transformation, Universal Kraft works to integrate environmentally friendly, cost-effective solutions throughout the whole power production chain.
 We have been working with green hydrogen production for several years through our partner company Universal H2.